Definition of Customer Retention

 In seeking to understand how loyalty program decision makers can optimize both their loyalty strategies and programs, Forrester Consulting conducted an online survey of 150 marketing directors and brand managers in the US and found that customer retention remains a key objective of loyalty programs.
-Over half of those surveyed identify it as a top three objective.
-And, 26% of loyalty program decision makers surveyed state that retaining customers is the primary business objective of their loyalty program.
+54% of loyalty program decision makers surveyed state that retaining customers is the primary business objective of their loyalty program.

 Top Business Objectives of Loyalty Programs